timescale/docs/cloud/create-a-service.md

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tsc-running-service.png" alt="View Timescale Cloud service information"/>

+### Rename your service
+Your service is created with a name that is automatically generated.
+We recommend that you rename your service to something more meaningful.
+To do this, navigate to the `Service details` section for the service you want to rename, and click the pencil icon next to the name.
+Type the new name for your service, and click `Rename` to save the changes.

 ### Complete your first tutorial
 Congratulations!
 You are now up and running with Timescale Cloud.
 To familiarize yourself with the features and capabilities of the product, we